-In this course, you will help fill The Lantern and its website with professional-quality Arts, Campus and Sports stories, as well as columns for Student Voice section, and serve as copy editors.
+In this course, you will help fill The Lantern, or Lantern TV, and their websites with professional---quality Arts, Campus and Sports stories, as well as columns for Student Voice section, and serve as copy editors.
 Regardless of your major or prior training, you will build on the fundamental writing, editing, researching and reporting skills you have acquired inside and outside of classrooms and use them to cover the OSU campus.
 You will get to talk to live human beings and become experts on various campus topics.